-A lot of thought has gone into the new Nike ball.
-There are iridescent graphics featuring technical details of the ball, taking influence from "in-flight instrumentation", hence the name.
-The "Angular Chevrons" are a reference to the Prem being the fastest league in Europe.
+The next biggest revolution.
+The original Nike Flight was crafted over hundreds of hours, with are iridescent graphics featuring technical details of the ball, taking influence from "in-flight instrumentation", hence the name.
+The "Angular Chevrons" are a reference to the Prem being the fastest league in Europe, apparently.

-Those grooves are bigger than ever, and they disrupt airflow across the ball for less drag and more stable flight.
+Those grooves were bigger than ever, designed to disrupt airflow across the ball for less drag and more stable flight.
 30% truer flight, in fact, than the last ball.
-We've come a long since the early 90s...
+We'd come a long since the early 90s.